Guide

 While the initial Orange Book contained only approved drugs and equivalents, the current Orange Book contains11:

-Importantly, the Orange Book contains only approved drug products regulated by CDER, so tentative approvals and some biologics regulated by CBER are not included12.
+Importantly, the Orange Book contains only approved drug products regulated by CDER, so tentative approvals and biologics regulated by CBER are not included12.
+Biologics — including monoclonal antibodies, vaccines, and biosimilars — are tracked separately in the FDA Purple Book, which covers biosimilar and interchangeable product designations for biologics regulated under the Public Health Service Act.

-The annual Orange Book Publication is available from FDA.
-The text version is dense, and difficult to analyze, for example, here is figure 2.2 from the 44th edition (2024).
+The annual Orange Book publication is available from FDA.
+The text version is dense and difficult to analyze.
+Here is figure 2.2 from the 44th edition (2024) as an example:

 Figure 2.2 from the 44th edition of the Orange Book.
 A reference drug listing.